IanNoble-Visium/ELI-DEMO/README.md

 - Missing environment variables (DATABASE_URL, NEO4J_*, CLOUDINARY_*).
 Set in Vercel → Settings → Environment Variables.
 - Large images: Vercel function body limit (~4–5 MB).
 Use smaller images for webhooks.
 - Cloudinary error: invalid base64 string.
 Ensure the `image` is a valid PNG/JPEG data URI or raw base64.

+**Cloudinary Auto-Purge Troubleshooting**
+- **Auto-Purge running continuously**: This is expected!
+The system automatically runs multiple 4-minute cycles with 1-minute pauses.
+It will stop automatically when all old images are deleted.
+- **Want to stop Auto-Purge**: Click the "Stop Auto-Purge" button that appears during the purge.
+The system will stop after the current cycle completes.
+- **Auto-Purge not responding**: Check browser console for errors.
+Verify `DEBUG_DASHBOARD_ENABLED=true` and token is correct.
+Ensure you're not already running another auto-purge.
+- **Automatic purge not working**:
+  - Verify `CLOUDINARY_RETENTION_DAYS > 0` (default: 7)
+  - Check Vercel logs for `[Auto-Purge]` messages
+  - Ensure images are being uploaded (triggers the automatic purge)
+- **Images still accumulating**:
+  - Verify automatic purge is enabled (`CLOUDINARY_RETENTION_DAYS > 0`)
+  - Check if upload rate exceeds purge rate (100 images per upload)
+  - Run manual Auto-Purge to catch up
+- **Purge deletes wrong images**: Verify `CLOUDINARY_RETENTION_DAYS` is set correctly.
+Purge deletes images older than this many days.
+- **Browser tab closed during purge**: The purge will stop.
+You can restart it by clicking "Auto-Purge" again.
+Progress is not persisted across browser sessions.

 ---